cplett/cplett.github.io/page/general_tools/general.md

 ---
 layout: default
+nav_order: 2
-title: General
+title: General Tools
-parent: "general tools"
-nav_order: 1
 has_children: false
-permalink: /page/general
+permalink: page/general_tools
+toc: false
 ---

-# General tools of the Grimme Lab
+# {{page.title}}
+{: .no_toc}

 ## PubGrep

-PubGrep is a command line tool that can automatically get random conformer structure data (.sdf files) from the PubChem database, if it is available.
+PubGrep is a command line tool that can automatically get random conformer structure data from the PubChem database, if it is available.
 This tool is very useful to quickly get a 3D structure of a compound.
 It comes either as a bash script or a Python implementation, both found on [GitHub](https://github.com/grimme-lab/PubGrep).
-The bashscipt can directly be used after making it executable, *e.g.*
+The bashscipt can directly be used after making it executable, *e.g.*,:

 ```bash
 chmod u+x PubGrep